FAQ

 See this GitHub issue.

-Can I describe plant or fungus observations using camtrap-dp?
+Can I describe plant or fungus observations using Camtrap DP?

 Currently, possible values for the observationType